Planet: Creating a better normal

-WorldClimate, Deloitte’s climate strategy, will focus on creating awareness of personal choices and changing behaviors—both within our organisation and among those we influence—to reduce greenhouse gas emissions.
-We recognise change starts within.
+WorldClimate, Deloitte’s climate strategy, will focus on creating awareness of personal choices and changing behaviors—both within our organization and among those we influence—to reduce greenhouse gas emissions.
+We recognize change starts within.
 Deloitte must set and meet higher standards for itself, including achieving net-zero emissions by 2030, and “operating green” through new internal climate policies and practices.

 As we change ourselves, we will work to change the world by empowering Deloitte people to take individual and collective climate action alongside Deloitte clients and communities.
 Deloitte also will engage ecosystem participants to address responsible climate choices at a systems level while we enhance Deloitte’s reputation as a thought leader and a foremost provider of climate-specific professional services.